Bylaws of the Senate of the Faculty

 - By presenting the written motion or resolution at a meeting of the Senate together with a written motion for suspension of the rules and immediate consideration.
 The motion to suspend the rules must be approved by a three-fourths vote of all members present and voting;

 - By giving the written motion or resolution to the Executive Committee not less than one week prior to the next meeting.

 (b) Motions concerning matters on the agenda may be made orally from the floor but must be reduced to writing and delivered to the Secretary before the vote will be taken on them, if either the Chair or one or more members so request.

 (c) Any amendment to the Constitution or Bylaws must be moved at a meeting of the Senate and cannot be brought to a vote until the next meeting of the Senate.

 ARTICLE IV: AMENDMENTS

-These Bylaws may be amended by placing a motion on the Senate's agenda as provided for in Section 10c.
+These Bylaws may be amended by placing a motion on the Senate's agenda as provided for in Article III, Section 9c.
 When the motion to amend is considered, the Senate may adopt the motion originally presented, or an amended motion, or reject the motion.

 Revised November 1, 1975; April 12, 1978; 1981; July 1990; August 1990; April 1991; February 1992; March 1992; April 1995; March 1997; December 9, 1998; February 11, 1999; April 29, 1999; April 13, 2000; April 12, 2001; October 2004, November 2007, May 2016.